syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/GettingStarted.md

 ---
 layout: post
-title: Getting Started with Syncfusion® RadialMenu control for Xamarin.Android
+title: Getting Started with Syncfusion® RadialMenu control for Xamarin.iOS
-description: A quick tour to the new users of Syncfusion® RadialMenu control to get familiar with the control for Xamarin.iOS platform.
+description: A quick tour for new users of Syncfusion® RadialMenu control to get familiar with the control for Xamarin.iOS platform.
 platform: xamarin.ios
 control: RadialMenu
 documentation: ug